Finite group actions on homology spheres and manifolds with nonzero Euler characteristic: Introduction

+One of the most fruitful sources of results in finite transformation groups has been the search for nonlinear analogues of theorems on linear actions.
+These include, to mention a few, results of P.A.
+Smith \cite[Chap.
+III]{B}, Dotzel--Hamrick \cite{DH}, tom Dieck \cite{D0} and Buchdahl--Kwasik--Schultz \cite{BKS}.
+See also the monographs \cite{B,Br,D} and the surveys by Davis \cite{MWD} and Schultz \cite{Sch} for many more examples.

+In this paper we prove nonlinear analogues of the following classical theorem of Camille Jordan \cite{J}.

+\begin{theorem}[Jordan] For any $n\in\NN$ there exists a constant $C_n$ such that if $G$ is a finite subgroup of $\GL(n,\RR)$ then $G$ has an abelian subgroup $A\leq G$ of index at most $C_n$. \end{theorem}

+One can naturally talk about linear actions on spheres, projective spaces, affine spaces or disks.
+Our main theorem gives nonlinear analogues of Jordan's theorem in each of these cases:

-\begin{theorem} Let $X$ be a smooth manifold belonging to one of these three collections: (1) acyclic manifolds (compact or not, possibly with boundary), (2) compact manifolds (possibly with boundary) with nonzero Euler characteristic, and (3) homology spheres.
-There exist constants $C,d$ such that any finite group $G$ acting effectively and smoothly on $X$ has an abelian subgroup $A$ which can be generated by $d$ elements and has index $[G:A]\leq C$. \end{theorem}
+\begin{theorem} Let $X$ be a smooth manifold belonging to one of these three collections: acyclic manifolds (compact or not, possibly with boundary), connected compact manifolds (possibly with boundary) with nonzero Euler characteristic, and integral homology spheres.
+There exist constants $C,d$ such that any finite group $G$ acting effectively and smoothly on $X$ has an abelian subgroup $A$ which can be generated by $d$ elements and has index $[G:A]\leq C$.
+Furthermore, $C$ and $d$ can be chosen to depend only on the dimension of $X$ and $H^*(X;\ZZ)$. \end{theorem}